ReactFinland/site/content/schedule.md

 ### 24.04 - Tuesday - [Workshops](/workshops/)

-So far, the following workshops have been confirmed.
 Each session will take four hours and they are arranged twice so you have a chance to choose two.
 A session is capped to twenty people.

 * **Babel** – Learn Babel thoroughly with Sven Sauleau, a core developer.
 * **Reactive State Machines** - Learn how to refactor an old application to use state machines with David Khourshid.